Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 Two strangers find their lives colliding in an impossible way.
 Alex is a methodical cargo thief working for a dangerous cartel.
 Sam is a determined paramedic trying to save the world while running from her past.

 (US VOD.)
 All and Fans TBD, Me 92 = 88.
-The thematic similarities to Frequencies are startling, and this may be the deeper, more thought-provoking film.
-Given the popularity of Winans' previous film, Ink (see #36), this has gotten amazingly little attention in terms of reviews.
-Like Ink, it's technically closer to fantasy than sf, but very strongly has the flavor of the latter.
-A potential cult classic.
+The thematic similarities to #9 Frequencies are startling, and this may be the deeper, more thought-provoking film.
+Like his #62, it's a metaphysical fantasy (see the intro), and given the popularity of its predecessor, it's gotten amazingly little attention in terms of reviews.
+Nevertheless, a potential cult classic.
 (1 popular.
 Seriously.)

 PG-13 | 103 min | Drama, Horror, Mystery